Frequently Asked Questions

 How are volunteers trained?

 All volunteers participate in a mandatory, extensive training on issues related to children, teens and grief in a peer-support model of group work.
+This training occurs once annually, in the fall.

 Is there a long waiting list to volunteer?